0SINTr/DHushCP/README.md

 2. **Message Transmission:**
    - **Client:**
      - Receives the DHCP Offer.
+     - Extracts and reassembles the client's public key.
      - Prompts the user to input a message.
      - Encrypts the message using the server's public key.
      - Fragments the encrypted message and embeds it across DHCP options.